trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/part-4.md

 ![https://france-vins.eu/wp-content/uploads/2018/10/les-meilleures-caves-%C3%A0-vin-image.jpg](https://france-vins.eu/wp-content/uploads/2018/10/les-meilleures-caves-%C3%A0-vin-image.jpg)

-In the final part, the multi asset template will be used.
-With this template:
+This part of the tutorial uses the multi-asset template.
+Tokens created from this template have these characteristics:

-- You have an unlimited number of NFT collections
+- There are any number of collections of tokens
-- You have an unlimited quantity of items in each collection
+- There are any number of tokens in each collection

 In summary, you can produce any quantity of wine bottles across numerous collections.